-The director or other authorised person under the internal rules of the company or other legal person should complete and sign the application form and must in addition provide evidence of their entitlement to bind the company or other legal person by their decision to undertake legal proceedings.
+The director or other authorised person under the internal rules of the company or other legal person should complete and sign the application form.
+Each must in addition provide evidence of their entitlement and authority to bind the company or other legal person by their decision and signature.
 For example, an extract from the national companies' register may establish the authority of a given director.
-The Court's guidance on how such authority is sufficiently established is sparse.
-Again, their original signature on the application form will be required together with that of the lawyer representative.
+The Court's guidance on precisely what evidence of such authority is sufficient is sparse.
+Again, the original signature of each director will be required on the application, together with that of the lawyer representative.